mwgabby-li/Mab/ReadMe.md

 * Colon after conditionals instead of open block?
   * Just seems a little more natural to me...
 * Disallow names composed entirely of keywords.
-* A different way to specify array default values, such as a `default` keyword?\
+* A different way to specify array default values, such as another use of the `default` keyword?\
   Maybe `array [2] default(0)`?
 * Error phase before type checking.
 * Remove extra empty statements.